RicardoJBarrios/elf-sync-state/README.md

 npm i elf-sync-state
 ```

-To use it you should call the `syncState()` function, passing the store:
+To use it you should call the `syncState()` function passing the store:

 ```ts
 import { createStore, withProps } from '@ngneat/elf';